 Business Equipment vs. Supplies for Tax Deductions

-Business equipment and business supplies are often confused when a business owner is completing a business tax form.
-We'll look at the two types of purchases and how they are considered for both accounting and tax purposes.
+Equipment and supplies purchased for business purposes can get a bit confusing when it comes time for a business owner to completing business tax forms.
+These two types of purchases are considered in different ways for accounting and tax purposes.

 Business equipment that can be used for both personal and business purposes is called listed property.
-You may be able to deduct a portion of the cost of business equipment if you can prove the amount of business use.
+You may be able to deduct a certain percentage of the cost of business equipment if you can prove the amount of business use.

-Business and equipment and business supplies should be purchased with your business credit card or bank account.
-But the purchase alone doesn't prove their use as a business expense.
+Business equipment and supplies should be purchased with your business credit card or bank account.
+However, the purchase method alone doesn't prove their use as a business expense.